ThomasGl/MATLAB/README.md

 ## Repositories

-The files themselves cotain comments for selfexplanation.
-Thus, further modifications are easy implemented for similar applications.
+The files themselves contain comments for selfexplanation.
+Thus, further modifications are easy implemented for any applications.